dshorthouse/bloodhound/README.md

      $ brew services start neo4j # recreates graph.db
      $ rake neo4j:migrate # recreate the constraint on graph.db

+Now populate the clusters.

+     $ RACK_ENV=production ./bin/cluster_agents.rb --truncate --cluster
+     # Can start 2+ workers, each with 40 threads to help speed-up processing
+     $ RACK_ENV=production sidekiq -c 40 -q cluster -r ./application.rb

+See Neo4j Dump & Restore below for additional steps.

 ### Step 6: Import Existing recordedByID and identifiedByID

 First, import all users and user_occurrences content from production.

     $ RACK_ENV=production ./bin/populate_existing_claims.rb --truncate --directory /directory-to-spark-csv-files/
-    # Reduce number of workers for now until we have many more records to process
+    # Reduce number of workers for now until we have many more records to process, bottleneck is queries to wikidata
     $ RACK_ENV=production sidekiq -c 2 -q existing_claims -r ./application.rb

 Then, find newly created users and manually create them in production.
 Export a csv of all claims made by User::GBIF_AGENT_ID